CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 No technical expertise is required for this step.

-### Preparation:  Compress multiple files into a single folder
+### Preparation:  compress multiple files into a single folder

 Only one file can be exported at a time.
 To export multiple files, first compress them into a single folder: